 2) Have a system in place for quick returns and refunds

-There’s nothing a customer despises more than returning a product that they initially waited eagerly for.
+A customer despises nothing more than returning a product they initially waited eagerly for.
 What’s worse?
 Well, taking forever to get a refund!

 Customers want to know right away precisely how they can return a product, where to send it, and how quickly they will get their money back.

 Returns are common, and they don’t always have a negative effect on your brand.
 In fact, it can be a brand booster, interestingly enough.
 This is because 92% of consumers will purchase again from a retailer if the returns process was easy.
 Customers will develop trust with your brand, even if a product didn’t suit their requirements.